dgpdev/Digipulse-larva/README.md

 #### The network Nodes

-Network Nodes will provide decentralised file storage for DigiPulse.
-Node support will allow the storage providers to receive their share of DGPT tokens collected on the smart contract in return to providing storage space for file storage.
-The exact mechanics behind profit share and token distribution will be finalised and released alongside the Drone Phase (Beta) of the project.
+Network Nodes will provide the decentralised file storage for DigiPulse.
+Node support will allow the storage providers to receive their share of DGPT tokens collected on the smart contract in return for providing storage space for file storage.
+The exact mechanics behind profit share and token distribution will be finalised and released alongside with the Drone Phase (Beta) of the project.